 End the Practice of Stock Buy-Backs, Unless in Behalf of the Employees

-The easiest way for a CEO to goose the stock price is simply to use company funds to buy up company stocks.
+The easiest way for a CEO to goose the stock price is simply to use company funds to buy up company stock.
 But this can happen only by diverting funds from investment, dividends, or wages.
 The practice used to be illegal, for the simple reason that it serves no rational business purpose, save and except in a system where stock price is the sole measure of success.
 But that changed in the Reagan administration.
 The flood-gates were opened, the über-managers were given a new tool to boost their compensation, and they have never hesitated to use it.
 Stock buybacks can serve a useful purpose when they are used to increase employee ownership of the firm.
 Which brings us to the next point.

 Provide Low Interest Loans For Employee Buyouts

-The ultimate goal of bridging the gap between capital and labor can be achieved only by extending ownership to the people who actually create the wealth, that is, the workers.
+The ultimate goal of bridging the gap between capital and labor can be achieved only by extending ownership to the people who actually create the wealth; that is, the workers.
 The Federal Reserve Bank, always solicitous of the needs of investors and financial manipulators, could extend that same solicitude to the workers by providing low-interest loans, paid back by the company, to finance worker buyouts of the company.
 Allowing workers to easily buy stock in their own companies would help to convert the corporation into a true societas, a partnership working toward common goals.
 It also strengthens the community by binding the workers and their families to the corporation, giving everyone a common purpose.

 Put a Time-Limit on Shares